Securing Workloads: A Deep Dive into Source Verification for Non-Human Identities

 Hermetic builds guarantee consistent outputs by pre-fetching dependencies and using immutable references.
 Immutable references ensure that dependencies cannot be altered.
 This approach significantly increases reliability and security.

 - Hermetic builds defined: They ensure consistent outputs by pre-fetching dependencies and using immutable references.
-This means every build uses the exact same versions of all components.
+This means every build uses the exact same versions of all components, and those components are fetched from trusted, immutable sources.

 - Tools for hermetic builds: Bazel and Buck2 are popular tools.
 These systems are designed to enforce hermeticity, ensuring consistent and reliable builds.